 Oh, Tuscany!
 It is such a wondrous place and I have finally begun to studio paint from the photographs we took.

-And finally, here are the first three paintings in my Men@ Work series...plus one more on my easel right now.
+And finally, here are the first two paintings in my Men@ Work series...plus one more on my easel right now.

 Thank you for viewing my art!
 You are appreciated so much!!